-Nationals from non-EU countries must obtain an entry visa before arriving in Greece and a residence permit if they are also seeking employment.
+Nationals from non-EU countries must obtain an entry visa before arriving to Greece and a residence permit or working permit if they are also seeking employment.

 Greece’s highly developed infrastructure (road networks, airports, ports, energy and telecommunication networks) is comparable (and, arguably in some instances, favorable) to that of any other developed Western European economy.
 It allows for easy implementation of almost any investment activity.